Strikebound

-Strikebound is a 1984 Australian film directed by Richard Lowenstein and based on the Wendy Lowenstein novel Dead Men Don't Dig Coal.
-The film got several AFI Award nominations and won in the Best Achievement in Production Design category.
+Strikebound is a 1984 Australian film directed by Richard Lowenstein.
+It is based on the experiences of real people during the 1937 coal-miners' strike in Victoria, Australia, the Korumburra miners' strike.

+Synopsis

-Strikebound is the dramatised story of a coal-miners' strike in 1930s Australia, in the small south Gippsland town of Korumburra.
+Strikebound is the dramatised story of a coal-miners' strike in 1937, in the small south Gippsland town of Korumburra.
 The story is told through the struggles of Agnes and Wattie Doig, two Scottish immigrants, who were real people.